sparkfun/Beehive_WiFi/README.md

 WiFi Beehive measures the hive weight, humidity and temperature inside the hive and posts to the internet every 60 seconds.
 You can view the real-time data feed here: https://data.sparkfun.com/streams/wpbq2p0N1rig8WJZRWpO

+You can read the article that was originally written for [MAKE](https://github.com/sparkfun/Beehive_WiFi) as well.
+The drawings are excellent.

 ![The hive](https://raw.githubusercontent.com/sparkfun/Beehive_WiFi/master/SFE_beehive-01.jpg)

 The hive with the hacked bathroom scale underneath with humidity and temperature probe inside the hive.